5onu-hub/File-Organizer-Automation/README.md

-#  File Organizer Automation Tool — Complete Remade Version
+#  File Organizer Automation Tool

 A professional Python automation project that automatically monitors a folder and organizes files into categorized folders in real-time.